Updated on October 3rd, 2023

 Experienced San Diego grand theft lawyer taking your charges seriously as they are serious crimes.
 This is why you need an aggressive team to be on your side.
-Contact our San Diego auto theft attorney today.
+Contact our San Diego grand theft attorney today.

 California Grand Theft (Penal Code 487 PC)

 California Penal Code 487 defines Grand Theft as the unlawful taking of money, labor, or real or personal property valued at over $950.00.
 The common types of grand theft is Additionally, the following situations are instances in which the act is classified as Grand Theft even though the property taken is worth less than the statutory amount of $950.00:

 - Theft of certain farm crops and domestic fowls whose value exceeds $100.00;